 - The Power of Love: More than mere magic, it's what allowed Wanda to bring Wonder Man back from the dead.

-- Took a Level in Badass: When she tapped into chaos magic, at the beginning of Kurt Busiek's run.
+- When she tapped into chaos magic, at the beginning of Kurt Busiek's run.
 She grew into being arguably the most powerful Avenger (but not as far as with reality warping yet).
 In fact, several battles had the other Avengers gaining time until she could concentrate and defeat the monster with her magic.